tadhg-moore/rotorua-pc10/README.md

 If this repository will include R modelling workflows (e.g. using the [`targets`](https://docs.ropensci.org/targets/) package), a recommended structure is:

+## 🧭 Project Workflow Overview

+The following diagram summarises the key phases, dependencies, and outputs of the Rotorua Lake Modelling project.

 ```mermaid
 flowchart TD
 %% --- Project Overview ---